started investing in 1977. I wrote my first book ("Commission-Free Investing") in 1996 about

 1999, my wife asked me a very simple question: “Do we have enough money for

-That is because I could not find any trustworthy (from engineering point of
+That is because I could not find much about the mathematics of retirement.
+Most experts then

 of asset allocation.
-So, when my wife asked me a second time if we have enough
+So, when she asked me a second time if we have enough

-savings for retirement, I realized that I had to come up with an answer, as she
+savings for retirement, I realized that I had to come up with an answer.

 I came across two sources that made sense to me: 1.
 Mr. William Bernstein’s